and-rewsmith/and-rewsmith.github.io/_posts/08-13-23-blogging.markdown

 I feel like I don't know enough right now to set a good path for myself.
 The change from a software engineer to a research role has been quite a bit different.
 There is a lot of context I am missing with respect to research, people in the field, my own preferences, etc.

+It seems like where I am going is either:
+1. Pursue a career in pure research, and understanding on how to contribute towards AGI.
+Likely always stay doing new things.
+I would definitely need a PhD.
+2. Pursue a career in research towards a financial goal, like finding something monetizable that works well.
+To do this one would need a PhD, and likely a lot of time doing pure research, starting from scratch over and over again, etc.
+3. Pursue a career in consuming research towards a financial goal.
+One may not necessarily need a PhD from this, but would stay on top of the current advances and be adept at implementing / scaling ideas from other people's research.

+I am not sure where I am headed.
+Going for a PhD seems like quite a bit more of a complicated and nuanced objective than I previously assumed.

 ## Thoughts about research so far?

 I am having WAY more fun than I did in my past job.
 It seems nearly everything is better: people, work, creativity, self-management.